 The program attracts theatre professionals and educators, therapists, and those working in the fields of medicine, healthcare, and special education.
 Students come from diverse cultural and academic backgrounds to study and apprentice with leading professionals in the creative arts therapies.
 Classes are small and instruction individualized.
-The Drama Therapy Program has been approved by the National Association for Drama Therapy and the New York State Department of Education.
+The Drama Therapy Program has been approved by the North American Drama Therapy Association and the New York State Department of Education.
 (See also Music Therapy in this department and Art Therapy in the Department of Art and Art Professions.)
-For more information regarding licensure, please visit http://www.nadt.org/
+For more information regarding licensure, please visit the North American Drama Therapy Association.

 The New York metropolitan area offers rich opportunities for clinical internships in hospitals and shelters, drug rehabilitation centers, prisons, and special facilities for the homeless, elderly, developmentally disabled, and the terminally ill, among others.

 All students should have a solid practical background in the art form of drama/theatre, including experience in improvisational drama and theatre performance.
 Candidates should also demonstrate a strong academic background in psychology or a related social science, including course work in developmental and/or abnormal psychology.
 In certain cases, alternative experience relevant to drama therapy will be considered.
 A personal interview and audition are required.
 Interview dates are scheduled by the program director each year.
 Students are admitted only in the fall semester of each year.

 For general inquiries, please contact the Drama Therapy office at: 212-998-5402 or email firstname.lastname@example.org (please note new email)